-8 Prevention of conflicts is a complex issue which is not only concerns the remuneration of fund operator but may also concern other service providers like custodians.
+&lt;sup>8 Prevention of conflicts is a complex issue which is not only concerns the remuneration of fund operator but may also concern other service providers like custodians.

-9 This paragraph does not apply to fee-sharing agreements concerning the remuneration of the distributor of a fund.
+&lt;sup>9 This paragraph does not apply to fee-sharing agreements concerning the remuneration of the distributor of a fund.
 The condition of remuneration of the distributors is indeed outside the scope of this paper.
+The SC5 may consider examining this specific issue in the near future.
+It may be discussed if any remuneration to the distributor taken from the management fee should be published in the prospectus.

-10 Soft commissions raise similar problems to some extent.
+&lt;sup>10 Soft commissions raise similar problems to some extent.

-11 The "performance" of a fund should be understood in a very wide scope here to encompass any kind of variable fee.
-It includes capital appreciation as well as any income linked to the fund's assets (e.g. dividends).
+&lt;sup>11 The "performance" of a fund should be understood in a very wide scope here to encompass any kind of variable fee.
+It includes capital appreciation as well as any income linked to the fund's assets (e.g., dividends).
 It should be assessed with reference to a target 'performance.'

-24. A performance fee should not create an incentive for the management company to take excessive risks in the hope of increasing its performance fee.
+24. A performance fee should not create an incentive for the fund operator to take excessive risks in the hope of increasing its performance fee.

-For example, there is a greater likelihood that the performance fee will create an incentive if the management fee is set at a very low level, below the actual management costs, and the operator relies on a high performance fee to recover its management costs.
+For example, there is a greater likelihood that the performance fee will create an incentive to take excessive risks if the management fee is set at a very low level, below the actual management costs, and the operator relies on a high performance fee to recover its management costs.

-- If such an incentive cannot be avoided, it should be identified and minimized. - regulators can for example require that the fee be a fulcrum fee since an operator that charges a fulcrum fee is less likely to take inappropriate risks with the fund's assets because the under-performance of the fund would result in a reduction of the operator's fee.
-12 - alternatively, methods that ensure that cumulative gains are offset in some way by cumulative losses13 can be considered.
-Such methods create an incentive for the management company not to take inconsiderate risks, since such risks might result in losses which will then need to be offset before any performance fee can be levied again. - If no steps are taken to minimize these incentives, information on the performance fee should be accompanied by a prominent statement drawing the attention of the investor to the risks posed by the way this performance fee operates.
+- If such an incentive cannot be avoided, it should be identified and minimized. - regulators can for example require that the fee be a fulcrum fee since an operator that charges a fulcrum fee is less likely to take inappropriate risks with the fund's assets because the under-performance of the fund would result in a reduction of the operator's fee. - alternatively, methods that ensure that cumulative gains are offset in some way by cumulative losses can be considered.
+Such methods create an incentive for the Fund operator not to take excessive risks, since such risks might result in losses which will then need to be offset before any performance fee can be levied again. - If no steps are taken to minimize these incentives, information on the performance fee should be accompanied by a prominent statement drawing the attention of the investor to the risks posed by the way this performance fee operates.

-25. A performance fee should be consistent with the fund's investment objectives and should not create an incentive for the operator to take undue risks and should not deny investors an adequate remuneration of the return from the risks taken on their behalf and previously accepted
+25. A performance fee should be consistent with the fund's investment objectives and should not create an incentive for the operator to take excessive risks and should not deny investors an adequate remuneration of the return from the risks taken on their behalf and previously accepted

-- The implementation of this principle relies on the following rules regarding the calculation method: - the payment frequency14 should be reasonable.
-At least one year is considered a reasonable period, - the excess performance15 of the fund for purpose of calculating a performance fee should be assessed after deduction of all costs borne by the fund, - if the fund uses a benchmark to describe its investment objectives, the reference against which it calculates the excess performance should be this benchmark.
+- The implementation of this principle relies on the following rules regarding the calculation method: - the payment frequency should be reasonable.
+At least one year is considered a reasonable period, - the excess performance of the fund for purpose of calculating a performance fee should be assessed after deduction of all costs borne by the fund,

-12 Generally, a fulcrum fee arrangement provides a fee averaged over a specified period that increases or decreases proportionately with the investment performance of the fund in the relation to the investment performance of an appropriate securities index.
+&lt;sup>12 Generally, a fulcrum fee arrangement provides a fee averaged over a specified period that increases or decreases proportionately with the investment performance of the fund in the relation to the investment performance of an appropriate securities index.
 See Annex 3.
 Some SC5 members raised the question of the compliance of fulcrum fees with the Capital Adequacy Directive.

-13 Please refer to annex 3 for a presentation of some of the methods that can be used to ensure that cumulative gains are offset by cumulative losses.
+&lt;sup>13 Please refer to annex 3 for a presentation of some of the methods that can be used to ensure that cumulative gains are offset by cumulative losses.